Beyond IID: data-driven decision-making in heterogeneous environments: Abstract

 \section{Abstract}

 How should one leverage historical data when past observations are not perfectly indicative of the future, e.g., due to the presence of unobserved confounders which one cannot ``correct'' for?
 Motivated by this question, we study a data-driven decision-making framework in which historical samples are generated from unknown and different distributions assumed to lie in a heterogeneity ball with known radius and centered around the (also) unknown future (out-of-sample) distribution on which the performance of a decision will be evaluated.
-This work aims at analyzing the performance of central data-driven policies but also near-optimal ones in these \textit{heterogeneous environments}.
-We first establish, for a general class of policies, a new connection between data-driven decision-making and distributionally robust optimization with a regret objective.
-We then leverage this connection to quantify the performance that is achievable by Sample Average Approximation (SAA) as a function of the radius of the heterogeneity ball: for any integral probability metric, we derive bounds depending on the approximation parameter, a notion which quantifies how the interplay between the heterogeneity and the problem structure impacts the performance of SAA.
-When SAA is not rate-optimal, we design and analyze problem-dependent policies achieving rate-optimality.
-We compare achievable guarantees for three widely-studied problems --newsvendor, pricing, and ski rental-- under heterogeneous environments.
-Our work shows that the type of achievable performance varies considerably across different combinations of problem classes and notions of heterogeneity.
+This work aims at analyzing the performance of central data-driven policies but also near-optimal ones in these \textit{heterogeneous environments} and understanding key drivers of performance.
+We establish a first result which allows to upper bound the asymptotic worst-case regret of a broad class of policies.
+Leveraging this result, for any integral probability metric, we provide a general analysis of the performance achieved by Sample Average Approximation (SAA) as a function of the radius of the heterogeneity ball.
+This analysis is centered around the approximation parameter, a notion of complexity we introduce to capture how the interplay between the heterogeneity and the problem structure impacts the performance of SAA.
+In turn, we illustrate through several widely-studied problems -- e.g., newsvendor, pricing-- how this methodology can be applied and find that the performance of SAA varies considerably depending on the combinations of problem classes and heterogeneity.
+The failure of SAA for certain instances motivates the design of alternative policies to achieve rate-optimality.
+We derive problem-dependent policies achieving strong guarantees for the illustrative problems described above and provide initial results towards a principled approach for the design and analysis of general rate-optimal algorithms.